XianyuTech/aspectd/README.md

 If you're using example with an aspectd_impl package not generated locally, remember to run `flutter packages get` in aspectd_impl package to get aspectd and check 4.

-## 5. Implement your own transform if needed
-As said above, Aspectd is not only an AOP framework , it also provides a dill transformer container.
-You can implement your own transformer (say pluginDemo) over Aspectd following steps below:

-a.
-Declare pluginDemo in the plugins section of config.yaml.

-b.
-Run `dart bin/generate_plugins_entry.dart` to generate a unified folder structure located in lib/src/plugins/pluginDemo.

-c.
-Write your annotations to export in pluginDemo.dart if needed.

-d.
-Write your transformer implementation in PluginDemoWrapperTransformer.transform  located in pluginDemo_transformer_wrapper.dart.

-There are two points you need to pay attention to:

-a.
-If you want to implement your own transformers, you'd better import Aspectd by path ref instead of git dependency.
-Otherwise, your modifications might be overwritten mistakenly.

-b.
-Each time you change the dill transformer implementation, you should delete snapshot/aspectd.dart.snapshot to make your changes take effect.

 # Tutorial
 Now AspectD provides three ways to do AOP programming.